About Lustre

 I am a mother, wife (second marriage), lawyer and the eldest of six siblings.
 My life and career have exceeded my wildest expectations.
 Undoubtedly a lot of luck was involved.
 However it happened, I am grateful.

-We worked as a team, did some bold things, and lost a lot of sleep, but we laughed, didn’t take ourselves too seriously and had a really good time.
-I wore 3+ inch heels, red and black leather, orange suits, short(ish) skirts, high boots—they made life at work even more interesting.
-Thankfully, accountants really are tolerant, forgiving and have a sense of humor!
+We worked as a team, did some bold things, and lost a lot of sleep, but we laughed, didn't take ourselves too seriously and had a really good time.
+I wore 3+ inch heels, red and black leather, orange suits, short(ish) skirts, high boots — they made life at work even more interesting.

 So that brings me to now.
 I have created a portfolio, combining work and passion.
-I sit on the national and local chapters of Friends of the Children, a non-profit providing full time professional mentors to high risk kids from K-12, no matter what.
-I take design classes with new friends, and play Scrabble and newly-learned canasta with my oldest one.
-I am a fellow in the CEO Action for Racial Equity fellowship.
-But Lustre, changing the way we think about ourselves and the world thinks about us, is my priority.
-It's foundational and rewarding and it’s fun.
+But Lustre — changing the way we think about ourselves and the way the world thinks about us — is my priority.
+It's foundational, rewarding, and fun.
 There's a whole new world out there.
-Let’s do this.
+Let's do this.

 Karen E. Wagner